 In a post-Greta world, we need urgent solutions.

-Connected, intelligent, innovative, creative, inclusive and sustainable.
+Connected, intelligent, innovative, creative, inclusive and sustainable - these are the buzzwords of a smart future.
 Smarter cities are about making citizens’ life easier, faster, smoother and greener.
 Data is collected to smooth processes.
 A broader aim is to give citizens a sense of belonging and participation in the process of building the city of the future.
 Data is opened up to the public, and entrepreneurs can use it to suggest improvements.
 When smart city change is well-managed and explained, it can give citizens the sense of being on a collective journey with their city.
 This feeling is rare in our competitive, globalised age, but still present in Vienna - one of the cities ranked the highest in the world for smartness.

 On this colourful walk in the fast-changing, northern Leopoldstadt district, we’ll explore the racial & social mix in this inner-city district, a new-school coffeehouse with an ethnic twist, an analogue museum, how Vienna rents are controlled, visit green space, look at waste collection, the innovative public transport system, a project to turn empty shops into tourist rooms, funky new university design, a legal graffiti project, and also how tax is used to stop street markets getting too fancy.